ridgey28/WOW-Multi-Twitter/README.md

 **display_images- default true(bool)**
 Images are enabled by default but may not show on all tweets.
 You can optionally disable them.

 <h4>displayTweets();</h4>
 Output(echo) your twitter feed(s) for the world to see.

-Further options including CSS styling are available on my blog:  https://www.worldoweb.co.uk/2018/wow-multi-twitter-2-0-reloaded-php-class
+<p>Further options including CSS styling are available on my blog:  https://www.worldoweb.co.uk/2018/wow-multi-twitter-2-0-reloaded-php-class</p>